widcardw/asciimath-parser/packages/nearley/README.md

 > **Warning**
 > Some rules are not consistent with `asciimath-parser`.
 Please view the documentation below.

-If want to preview this library, you can visit https://asciimath.widcard.win and click on the <kbd>Nearley<sup>Beta</sup></kbd> button, then the formulas will be parsed by Asciimath Parser Nearley.

 ## Differences

 Asciimath Parser **Core** version is written in pure TypeScript, and we may